Nalanda mahavihara: Pala dynasty (750–1200 CE)

-The Palas established themselves in eastern regions of India in mid-8th century and reigned until the last quarter of the 12th century.
-They were a Buddhist dynasty.
+The Palas established themselves in eastern regions of India in the mid-8th century and reigned until the last quarter of the 12th century, they were a Buddhist dynasty.
 However, under the Palas, the traditional Mahayana Buddhism of Nalanda that inspired East Asian pilgrims such as Xuanzang was superseded by the then newly emerging Vajrayana tradition, a Tantra-imbibed, eros- and deity-inclusive esoteric version of Buddhism.
 Nalanda continued to get support from the Palas, but they subscribed to Vajrayana Buddhism and they were prolific builders of new monasteries on Vajrayana mandala ideas such as those at Jagaddala, Odantapura, Somapura, and Vikramashila.
 Odantapura was founded by Gopala, the progenitor of the royal line, only 6 mi from Nalanda.
-These competing monasteries, some just a few kilometers away from Nalanda likely drew away a number of learned monks from Nalanda.
+These competing monasteries, some just a few kilometres away from Nalanda likely drew away a number of learned monks from Nalanda.

 Inscriptions, literary evidence, seals, and ruined artwork excavated at the Nalanda site suggest that Nalanda remained active and continued to thrive under the Palas.
 Kings Dharmapala and Devapala were active patrons.
 A number of 9th-century metallic statues containing references to Devapala have been found in its ruins as well as two notable inscriptions.
 The first, a copper plate inscription unearthed at Nalanda, details an endowment by the Shailendra King, Balaputradeva of Suvarnadvipa (Sumatra in modern-day Indonesia).
 This Srivijayan king, "attracted by the manifold excellences of Nalanda" had built a monastery there and had requested Devapala to grant the revenue of five villages for its upkeep, a request which was granted.
-The Ghosrawan inscription is the other inscription from Devapala's time and it mentions that he received and patronised a learned Vedic scholar named Viradeva who was later elected the head of Nalanda.
+The Ghosrawan inscription is the other inscription from Devapala's time and it mentions that he received and patronised a bhikṣu named Viradeva, who had studied all the Vedas in his youth, and who was later elected the head of Nalanda.

 Inscriptions issued between the 9th and 12th centuries attest gifts and support to Nalanda for the upkeep of the monastery, maintenance of the monks, copying of palm leaf manuscripts (necessary for preservation given the Indian tropical climate).
 One inscription also mentions the destruction of a Nalanda library of manuscripts by fire, and support for its restoration.
 Another 10th-century inscription quotes Bhadracari of the Sautrantikas tradition, attesting the activity of diverse schools of Buddhism at Nalanda.
 Another Nalanda inscription from the 11th century mentions a gift of "revolving bookcase".

-While the Palas continued to patronize Nalanda liberally, the fame and influence of Nalanda helped the Palas.
+While the Palas continued to patronise Nalanda liberally, the fame and influence of Nalanda helped the Palas.
 The Srivijaya kingdom of southeast Asia maintained a direct contact with Nalanda and the Palas, thus influencing the 9th to 12th century art in Sumatra, Java, southern Thailand and regions that actively traded with the Srivijaya kingdom.
 The influence extended to the Indonesian Shailendra dynasty.
 The Indonesian bronzes and votive tablets from this period show the creativity of its people, yet the iconographic themes overlap with those found at Nalanda and nearby region.
 Monks from Indonesia, Myanmar and other parts of southeast Asia came to Nalanda during the Pala rule.